Tender2233/AmiyaJudge/README.md

 # data process
-before you make your onw tfrecord file.You need to preprocess the imgs into 100x100x1.This part make sure the fury's color won't affect the model.the less data image you have ,the color effects even more disappointing.
+before you make your onw tfrecord file.You need to preprocess the imgs into 100x100x1.This part make sure the fur's color won't affect the model.the less data image you have ,the color effects even more disappointing.

 # trans the data to model
 after you preprocess the img data.